This Is My Street: Critical reception

+Variety praised the "crisp direction" and "excellent performances" although felt it "topples into unconvincing melodrama."

+The Daily Telegraph felt there was "little reward in this story.
+Only in the acting."

+The Monthly Film Bulletin wrote: "This highly moral tale bears all the hallmarks of a serial from one of the not-so-glossy women's weeklies.
+Weak on characterisation and over-loaded with sub-plot, it forms a very flimsy base for a screenplay. ...
+The central situation, of an ill-suited young couple tied together by their own indiscretion, could have been interesting, and June Ritchie and Mike Pratt are quite capable of giving the characters depth.
+But the effect of their few nicely felt scenes together is dissipated in irrelevant episodes at the shop, and interest is further weakened by continual switches to the absurd activities of a sluttish neighbour who has seduced the local dentist. ...
+Ian Hendry repeats his Live Now, Pay Later performance with commendable conviction in view of the part's shaky motivation."

-The Radio Times called it "a well-written, nicely shot squalor fest"; Allmovie called it an "unsavory British programmer"; Britmovie noted a "Sixties’ backstreets bedroom drama adapted from Nan Maynard's rather middling novel.
+The Radio Times called it "a well-written, nicely shot squalor fest."

+AllMovie called it an "unsavory British programmer."

+Britmovie noted a "Sixties’ backstreets bedroom drama adapted from Nan Maynard's rather middling novel.
 Director Sidney Hayers fashions an interesting drama amid the sordid squalor of London and creates a number of genuinely sympathetic characters.
-Ian Hendry giving a performance of compelling magnetic brilliance as the jack-the-lad charmer capable of turning from seducer to scoundrel and back again in the blink of an eye"; and TV Guide wrote, "The even direction smooths over the ugly plot of a mean little womanizer...Hendry and Ritchie exude interesting chemistry together, and the movie spins right along while they are on the screen."
-Halliwell describes it pithily as an “unremarkable low-life drama”.
+Ian Hendry giving a performance of compelling magnetic brilliance as the jack-the-lad charmer capable of turning from seducer to scoundrel and back again in the blink of an eye."

+TV Guide wrote: "The even direction smooths over the ugly plot of a mean little womanizer...Hendry and Ritchie exude interesting chemistry together, and the movie spins right along while they are on the screen."

+Leslie Halliwell described the film as an "unremarkable low-life drama".

+Filmink argued "the film is interesting and well-acted but was a box office flop (even though it had sex).
+For some reason, it didn’t make much of a critical impact, either."